interrobot/interrobot-plugin/readme.md

 # InterroBot Plugin

 This JavaScript library is used in the creation of plugins (aka reports) that present data or visualizations for a website in aggregate, across site content.
-Plugins run as an extension to the [InterroBot](https://interro.bot) web crawler, available for Win10/11.
+Plugins run as an extension to the [InterroBot web crawler](https://interro.bot), available for Win10/11.

-InterroBot sets a sort of aesthetic standard with the core plugins, but there are no rules.
-Throw off the CSS if it makes you happy.
 Connect to web analytics, LLM, or SAAS for extra insight.
 Keep your plugins to yourself, resell them to clients, or give them away to an adoring world...

-If you are looking to get started, check out the `./examples` Basic Example.
+If you are looking to get started, check out the `./examples` Basic Example, [available on GitHub](https://github.com/interrobot/interrobot-plugin/tree/master/examples).
 It is a simple (100-ish lines) plugin recipe that can be taken in any direction.

 ## What data is available via API?